ClarkYang91/BUSS6002-Data-Science-in-Business/README.md

 This repository holds the weekly tutorial materials for BUSS6002.

-Week01 - Python Basic Knowledge
-Week02 - Data Handling and Visualisation in Pandas Week03 - More about Data Handling, Sorting, Querying and Visualisation Week04 - Continuing with Data Handling, Accessing APIs and Visualisation Week05 - SQL Basic Knowledge

 You can view the materials online here https://sjtrny.github.io/buss6002_tutorials/

+Detailed Topic

+- Week01 - Python Basic Knowledge
+- Week02 - Data Handling and Visualisation in Pandas
+- Week03 - More about Data Handling, Sorting, Querying and Visualisation
+- Week04 - Continuing with Data Handling, Accessing APIs and Visualisation
+- Week05 - SQL Basic Knowledge